Mobile app development platforms

 Apps to help you keep customers in contact.
 Whether it's confirming an order, tracking a package or seeing the latest product offering, apps can keep customers in the loop.
 Mobile apps provide one more channel of brand interaction, and every positive connection with customers builds a relationship.
 Red Robin, for example, uses the Heroku platform for its mobile apps.
 Members can view their Red Robin Royalty plus any news, events or special deals specific to their profile.
 They can also choose to receive updates via email or text to make timely choices around mealtimes.

 Apps to increase engagement with your customers.
 Looking at products online is one thing, but interacting with them is exhilarating.
 Show customers their options rather than relying on drop-down lists.
 Whether it's pizza, clothing or cars, apps that allow customers to SEE their own preferences increase the likelihood of purchase.
-For example, Toyota Motor Europe used Heroku as a mobile application platform that allows customers to view virtual customisations.
-Each application is customised to the needs for each of their 40+ showrooms, yet all updates can be automatically pushed out to the showrooms simultaneously.
+For example, Toyota Motor Europe used Heroku as a mobile application platform that allows customers to view virtual customizations.
+Each application is customized to the needs for each of their 40+ showrooms, yet all updates can be automatically pushed out to the showrooms simultaneously.

 Apps to show product offerings and place orders.
-Creating an app to let customers choose and order their favourite products takes the idea of a paper catalogue to the personal, digital level.
+Creating an app to let customers choose and order their favorite products takes the idea of a paper catalogue to the personal, digital level.
 Based on customer preferences, apps can make suggestions, show sales and showcase new products.

 Apps to increase positive interactions with your brand.
 Any of the above apps done right will increase positive interactions.
 But try to think of additional, creative ways to interact with your customers.
 Some companies create games, surveys or quizzes to increase customer interactions.
 For example, Officemax/Office Depot sponsors the 'Elf Yourself' app, where customers upload a photo of themselves and insert that into a dancing elf's body.
 To date, nearly 1.2 billion elves have been created.